-

 • 8 pounds pork shoulder

-• 2 pound pork back fat or pork belly
+• 2 pound pork belly

 • 1 large onion